johnbillion/query-monitor/CONTRIBUTING.md

 Note that the built CSS files are also committed to the Git repo.
 This allows the plugin to be installed via a Git clone or Composer without the need to perform a build step.

-## Running all the Tests
+## Running the Tests

-To run the whole test suite (which includes PHPUnit, code sniffer, and linting):
+To run the whole test suite which includes PHPUnit, code sniffer, and linting:

 	composer test

-## Running the Unit Tests

 To run just the PHPUnit tests:

 	./vendor/bin/phpunit

+To run just the code sniffer:

+	./vendor/bin/phpcs -psn .